ShashankBejjanki1241/SwiftPluse/PROJECT_STRUCTURE.md

 ---

-This structure demonstrates professional iOS development practices and provides a solid foundation for a portfolio project. 🗞️💓
+This structure demonstrates professional iOS development practices and provides a solid foundation for a portfolio project by Shashank B (ShashankBejjanki1241). 🗞️💓